PabloSGN/TuMags_Reduction_Pipeline/README.md

 ### Timelines

+All observations (scientific and calibrations) are recorded and grouped in their corresponding Timeline in the [Tumag's Logsheet](https://docs.google.com/spreadsheets/d/1RJ5KIgxMN6B-1xDe9gRfoTh1L_uTDMbZw0ajLK6S0so/edit?usp=sharing).
+There are copies of the logsheet provided as a [pdf](Documents/TuMags%20Logsheet%20-%20Timelines%20detailed.pdf) and [csv](Documents/TuMags%20Logsheet%20-%20Timelines%20detailed.csv).

 TuMag observations were stuctured through  **timelines**, a list of pre-configured commands where calibration and scientific observations were already programmed.

-A summary of the observations and the corresponding timelines can be foound in [Observation summary](Documents/Sunrise_summary_observations.pdf).

 For a guide describing TuMag's commands for each timeline see [Julián's webpage](https://www.uv.es/jublanro/TuMag_timeline_reference.html).

+Go to [Tumag's official data website](https://www.uv.es/jublanro/tumag_data_test.html) for already reduced observations.

+A summary of the observations, the corresponding timelines and pointing information can be found in [Observation summary](Documents/Sunrise_summary_observations.pdf).

 <ins>Important:</ins> When working with the data have in mind that the timelines were paused and stopped, some commands were run manually, others aborted, etc ...
-The webpage should be used as a reference.

-All observations (scientific and calibrations) are recorded and grouped in their corresponding Timeline in the [Tumag's Logbook](Documents/TuMagCompass.csv).

 ### Observation Modes (OM)